lydienduvent/Works/Literature/Awakening.md

 And yet, as I stood there, in awe, She was perfectly
 composed, each movement made with absolute control, the
 threads at Her fingertips gently humming, beating with a
-quiet, inexorable pulse, living, breathing, not merely
+quiet, inexorable pulse; living, breathing, not merely
 displaced by Her hands, but rather compelled to obey them.
 Not once did Her focus waver, not once did She offer me so
 much as a glance.
 She did not need to, for in Her focus,